MainulDip/JavaEveryday/java-tour-part-2.md

 - Bounded Type:
 This is used to restrict the type of objects (upper bound limit) that can be used in the parameterized type.
 To declare a bounded type parameter, list the type parameter’s name, followed by the extends keyword, followed by its upper bound.
-Java Generics supports multiple bounds also, i.e <T extends A & B & C>
+Java Generics supports multiple bounds also, i.e <T extends A & B & C>...
 ```java
 public static <T extends Comparable<T>> int compare(T t1, T t2){
 		return t1.compareTo(t2);